Thomas A. Dorsey: Later life (1934–1993)

 Dorsey lived a quiet life despite his influence.
 He did not seek publicity, preferring to remain at his position as music director at the 3,000-seat Pilgrim Baptist Church and running his publishing company.
 As the head of the NCGCC, he traveled the "gospel highway": a circuit of churches and similar venues throughout the U.S. where he trained singers and choirs.
 Between 1932 and 1944, he held "Evenings with Dorsey" on this circuit, teaching novices the best ways to deliver his songs.
 He also toured extensively with Mahalia Jackson in the 1940s, who was by this time the preeminent gospel singer in the world.
 Never considering himself a strong singer, Dorsey recorded gospel music sporadically up to 1934, and two songs in 1953 were his last, though he continued to write.

 During his blues period, Dorsey presented himself as dapper and dignified, which carried over into his gospel work.
 He is described as stately and often detached, one writer attesting that from a distance, "Dorsey is not presented as a happy man.
 Fulfilled, perhaps.
 Doing the Lord's work, absolutely.
 But he never smiles, rarely relaxes, and when he talks it's with a brooding vigilance bordering on surliness.
 He is a truly mesmerizing figure, the stuff of which legends are made."
 However, once known, Dorsey could offer a "charming smile", according to Heilbut, and his enthusiasm "often lifts his voice to an irrepressible falsetto".
 After writing to his sister that he was lonely and wanted to be around children, she sent Dorsey's niece Lena McLin to live with him.
 McLin remembered that her uncle was "soft-spoken, not loud at all, and very well dressed... he always had a shirt and a tie and a suit, and he was always elegant, very mannerly, very nice.
 And he would sit at the piano and play something and say, 'That's good stuff!'"
-(Note: McLin became a composer, singer, and voice coach for Chaka Kahn, Jennifer Hudson, and Mandy Patinkin.
+(Note: McLin became a composer, singer, and voice coach for Chaka Khan, Jennifer Hudson, and Mandy Patinkin.
 (Ben-Arnots, Zach, Living legends of Chicago gospel honor tradition, carry on family legacies", ABC7Chicago.com (July 31, 2019).
 Retrieved August 2020.))